-It still is most economical to use a home’s furnace to heat large areas and multiple rooms.
-An electric space heater can be a good way to heat a small area.
+It is most economical to use a home’s furnace to heat large areas and multiple rooms; however an electric space heater can be a good way to heat a small area.

 - When purchasing an electric space heater, make sure it has an Underwriters Laboratories

 - Follow all manufacturer instructions.